Code-Institute-Submissions/MS2--Memory-Match2/README.md

 Memory Match was created using VSCode and is hosted on GitHub pages, deployed from the master branch.
 The deployed site will update automatically upon new pushes to the master branch.

-To deploy to GitHub pages:
+#To deploy to GitHub pages:
-1. In my respository [here]() and select settings
+1. In my respository [here](https://github.com/Darlyn-Lurikah/MS2--Memory-Match2/tree/master) and select settings
 2. In settings at the very top you can rename your repository
-3. Scroll down to the GitHub pahes section
+3. Scroll down to the GitHub pages section and select master branch and root folder

-#To deploy to GitHub pages:

-To run locally, clone this repository directly into your chosen editor by pasting the link into your terminal.
-To remove from this GitHub repository, type ```git remote rm origin``` into the terminal.
+4. Press save and a link with the deployed site come up on the Github Pages section.
+5. For ease of access, paste into the About section in your repository so its easy for yourself and others to find

+#To clone from GitHub:
+1. In my respository [here](https://github.com/Darlyn-Lurikah/MS2--Memory-Match2/tree/master) and select Code
+2. In the dropdown menu select the clipboard beside the link of HTTPS
+3. In your desired terminal input ```git clone (copied url) ``` minus the parentheses and press enter
+4. Now you have a local clone to edit, without affecting the original repository

 ## Credits

-### Content

-- The text for the callout section hyperlink to remove the on click underline was copied from the [Stack Overflow](https://stackoverflow.com/questions/27989672/why-is-link-underline-appearing-after-clicking-the-link)
+# Audio
+Credit for timer in all js files goes to [Cukmekerb's Coding Class](https://www.youtube.com/watch?v=p4OHVJxd2FI&t=70s&ab_channel=InventionTricksInventionTricks) for line 144 (and as a result) 147.
+These two lines helped bring my if statement together and make my audio correctly click-able.

+# Game logic
+Credit for helping me undestand the logic and requirements of this game goes to [Scotch](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript)

+# General
+Credit to Stack Overflow.
+While no code was taken from there, it was extremely helpful in idenifying where I was going wrong especially with syntax errors and longer functions
+Credit to [W3Schools](https://www.w3schools.com/css/default.asp) for refreshing my knowledge of HTML and CSS
+# Fonts
+Credit to [Google Fonts](https://fonts.google.com/?sidebar.open=true&selection.family=Righteous) for fonts Credit to [Figma](https://www.figma.com/) for logo font

+# Game function
+Credit to for [marina-ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/) in js line 10, 44, 45 and 49 when I was lost on how to bring the statement together to flip my cards

 ### Media